chiffa/BioFlow/README.md

 However, if you are willing to test it and encounter problems or are willing to provide feedback, please fill in an issue ticket on GitHub and I will be glad to assist you in the measure of my possibilities.

-The license is BSD, but in case of academic usage, please cite the *url* (publication is to come).
+The license is BSD, but in case of academic usage, please cite the *url* (publication is in preparation).